 - Patient demographics.

-- Medical history, examination and progress reports of health and illnesses.
+- Medical history, examination, and progress reports of health and illnesses.

 - Medicine and allergy lists, and immunization status.